 Working with international representatives or distributors for your brand can also be incredibly beneficial and is vital for any business that is looking to succeed in its expansion.
 As the saying goes "sales cures all".
 A representative can form strong working relationships with clients in their country to boost your sales, break down language barriers or even offer a solution towards shipping logistics.
 Successful exporting also requires careful market research for the country in question.
 You need to think of legitimate factors that will give you essential information to consider when building both short- and long-term objectives.
 The good news is that there are third party consultancy firms that can help you through this process and remove some of the pressure from you and your business.

-There is even funding available dependent on your location.
-For example, in Yorkshire the Department for International Trades Internationalization Fund is offering match-funded grants of up to £9000 for small businesses of under 250 employees.
+There is even funding available depending on your location.
+For example, in Yorkshire, the Department for International Trades Internationalization Fund is offering match-funded grants of up to £9000 for small businesses of under 250 employees.
 This can be used for anything from market research to trade fair visits.
 You can see more information on this here.

 What can we do?
 We offer a consultancy service here at Scayl, tapping into our large bank of resources to tailor market research, marketing plans and branding as well as so many other aspects that are vital when planning to scale your business.
 Something of benefit for yourself?
 Click here to begin the process.